 The Inventory of New York City Greenhouse Gas (GHG) Emissions is published pursuant to Local Law 22 of 2008 and is composed of two inventories: the Citywide GHG Inventory and the City Government GHG Inventory.
-(November 17th 2017 updates to the 2016 GHG inventory (originaly published on October 3rd 2017.)
 These inventories are developed using separate GHG accounting protocols and have overlapping yet distinct scopes and boundaries.